 Best Tankless Water Heater – Buyer’s Guide

 You’re here.
-I guess that means we can safely rule out the fact that you may be looking for any other kind of water heater besides the tankless variation.
+I guess that means we can safely rule out the fact that you may be looking for any other kind of water heater beside the tankless variation.
 Maybe you’ve seen a friend’s or a colleague’s in action and you like its performance.
 Then you asked them and other users, and you got different “expert opinions” on which model is the best tankless water heater – which turned out to be a different brand for every person you asked.

-When it comes down to it, none of the heaters we just reviewed are a bad choice.
+When it comes down to it, none of the heaters we just reviewed is a bad choice.
 It all depends on your preferences, budget, needs and your current living situation.
 And since no one can evaluate your life more than you, then there are a few questions you have to ask that will definitely make settling for the perfect heater a breeze.

 Where do you leave?

-By this I mean the region of the country and the state you live in.
+By this, I mean the region of the country and the state you live in.
 Whether you live in Alaska or North Dakota versus Florida or Louisiana, makes a significant difference.
-In the colder regions/states, the ground water will be cooler than in places like Florida.
+In the colder regions/states, the groundwater will be cooler than in places like Florida.
 This means that your tankless heater unit will have to use up more energy to heat up the water too.
 I guess that’s a question to answer with your monthly energy budget in mind.

 What is your living situation?

 Do you live alone in a small condo or studio apartment with one bathroom and two faucets?
 Or do you stay with four other people in a five bedroom house with as many shower heads and twice that number of faucets?
 I believe you know which of these living scenarios would have a higher water demand.
-Tankless water units are rated on the basis of their flow rate; some can only go as high as providing 2 gallons per minute of hot water (which may be ideal for in a one man condo situation), while some others can run as high as 9 gallons per minute.
+Tankless water units are rated on the basis of their flow rate; some can only go as high as providing 2 gallons per minute of hot water (which may be ideal for in a one-man condo situation), while some others can run as high as 9 gallons per minute.
 So taking stock of the number of people you live with, their hot water habits and the number of water outlets available, you will be able to choose a tankless heater with the best flow rate.

 What is the size?

-If you live in a house with a generous amounts of square meters, you may not see the relevance of this question.
+If you live in a house with a generous amount of square meters, you may not see the relevance of this question.
 If you live in a smaller house, however, finding the right installation spot might be more of a challenge, which means you may tend to gravitate towards options that are typically smaller and take up less space.

 What is your budget?

-Your budget should encompass three major aspects: cost of purchase, installation and maintenance.
-There are many tankless heaters whose design and construction materials prioritize one of these costs, usually so you can save more on the other two aspects.
-Some models tend to be quite pricey, but have really high efficiency and much lower maintenance costs, while others can be wallet friendly, but demand a chunk from you occasionally to keep them running at optimum efficiency.
+Your budget should encompass three major aspects: cost of purchase, installation, and maintenance.
+There are many tankless heaters whose design and construction materials prioritize one of these costs, usually, so you can save more on the other two aspects.
+Some models tend to be quite pricey, but have really high efficiency and much lower maintenance costs, while others can be wallet-friendly, but demand a chunk from you occasionally to keep them running at optimum efficiency.
 Installation costs usually depend on how many extra parts you may (or may not) have to buy and if the manual is detailed enough to allow a DIY or ambiguous as to necessitate bringing in an installation expert.

 What are your state’s policies on heaters?

-One huge question to ask here is that of the emission standards that applies in your state of residence.
+One huge question to ask here is that of the emission standards that apply in your state of residence.
 Some of us prefer the closer-to-nature, low emission natural gas, while others love the propane driven models.
 Some other people would ditch these for the electric versions.
 Either way, whatever you choose, make sure you are not violating any state codes or policies.
 We recommend you seek out an expert to help you sift through these regulations.

 It is possible that in your unique situation, you will need to ask more than the questions listed above.
-You may need to know if you need an indoor or outdoor heater model (the later requires no additional venting), if the water predominantly available in your area is hard water or soft water.
+You may need to know if you need an indoor or outdoor heater model (the latter requires no additional venting), if the water predominantly available in your area is hard water or soft water.
 You may also need to know which fuel type (natural gas, propane or electricity) is available in your area and which is cheaper too and cross-reference this information with the efficiency level of the different heater options available to you.

 I know, it feels like a lot of work just to purchase a single item, but you must remember that picking the wrong one can burn up your savings in maintenance and unforeseen energy costs, can underperform badly or even violate a few regulations and policies.
 As they say, nothing good comes easy, right?
 Just take the time to do the requisite legwork and involve a professional whenever necessary.
 Nothing good comes easy, but they do come in the end.
 Happy shopping!